 Still, you should first dig deeper into the requirements for additional clarification and detail.
 For instance, you can ask questions like:

-- Does our system need to support users on mobile and the web, or just one or the other?
+- Does our system need to support mobile and web users, or just one or the other?

-- Will the images be uploaded to the system itself, or will they be links to another hosting service?
+- Will the images be uploaded to the system itself, or will they be linked to another hosting service?

 - Are there any necessary performance-related features that would influence our system design and require load balancing?

 Suppose your interviewer stated you only need to be concerned with web users.